fkmatsuda-dev/dbconfig/README.md

 )

 func main() {
-// Load configuration from a YAML file config, err := dbconfig.LoadFromYAMLFile("path/to/config.yml") if err != nil {
+    // Load configuration from a dbconfig.json file if exists or from environment variables config, err := dbconfig.LoadConfig("path/to/config/")
+    if err != nil {
     // handle error
     }

-// Load configuration from environment variables config, err := dbconfig.LoadFromEnv() if err != nil {
+    // Load configuration from environment variables
+    config, err := dbconfig.LoadFromEnv()
+    if err != nil {
     // handle error
     }

-mysqlConfig := config.Get("mysql")
-// use mysqlConfig to connect to the database
 }
 ```
 The mysqlConfig object contains the MySQL database connection information.
 You can use it to connect to the database in your project.